Katherine Dunham Fellowship

 After seven transformative and successful years at the Regional Arts Commission, the Katherine Dunham Fellowship relocated to the Arts and Education Council in 2018 to develop African-American leadership in the arts.
 The move to the Arts and Education Council has expanded the program to include immersion in fundraising, corporate relations, donor database management, fiscal and board management, all critical skills needed to manage an arts organization in the 21st century.

-Applications for the 2020 Katherine Dunham Fellowship will open in the fall.
+Applications for the next Katherine Dunham Fellowship will open in 2020.

 Goals of the Katherine Dunham Fellowship: